Think Bottled Water Is Better Than Tap Water? Take A Look At This.C. Dixon

 Yet most of us still don’t get it.
 It doesn’t hit us, it doesn’t feel real.
 The piles of garbage, the dying animals, and the unclean water are somewhere else.
 Right?

-Nearly 783 million people don’t have access to clean drinking water, and 2.5 billion don’t have access to adequate sanitation — and both those stats are actually a couple of years old.
+Worldwide, 780 million people don’t have access to clean drinking water, and 2.5 billion don’t have access to adequate sanitation.
 The need for clean drinking water is only going to increase.
 More water is being removed in 21 of the 37 largest aquifers in the world than is being replaced.
 And this is worldwide: from India and China to France and, yes, the U.S. The world is running out of water.

 What makes bottled water so outrageous is the absolute waste of precious (yes, precious!) resources.
 We’re using more drinkable water trying to package drinkable water than the drinkable water we’re drinking out of the package!
 That’s almost as ridiculous as that sentence!
 For pete’s sake, roughly 50% of all bottled water is made up from tap water.